KBluePurple/totp-gateway/README.md

 ## 🆕 Changelog

+### v 0.1.4
+- Change: Make can cache non-protected routes by default.

 ### v 0.1.3
 - Feature: Per‑route `protect` option to choose whether a route is secured by the gateway or proxied directly.
 Defaults to `true` for full backward compatibility.
 See the updated examples above and `example_config.toml`.